Assignment 1

 Exercises

-Create a folder for each assignment and a sub-folder for each exercise.
+Create a directory for the assignment and a subdirectory for each exercise.

 - Getting Started With CSS Layout (Smashing Magazine)